 Threats to Polar Bears

-Oil and gas development also poses a major risk to polar bears, particularly the threat of oil spills.
-There is still no proven method of cleaning up oil in broken sea-ice conditions, and an oil spill would not only directly harm polar bears, but would also deplete their prey and contaminate their habitat.
+Oil and gas development also pose a major risk to polar bears.
+The threat of oil spills can come not only from oil and gas development but increasingly from unregulated arctic shipping.
+There is still no proven method of cleaning up oil in broken sea-ice conditions.
+An oil spill would not only harm polar bears, but could also deplete their prey and contaminate their habitat.